nginxinc/nginx-one-workshops/labs/lab5/readme.md

 1. In the field labeled `Data Plane Key (optional)`, type in the environment variable `$TOKEN`.
 This will customize the curl command.
 For this example, you will use `Virtual Machine or Bare Metal` tab.
 You will see the command to install agent and register the instance with NGINX One Console, and add it to your Sync Group.

-1. If not already connected, use the VScode Terminal, SSH to the NGINX Plus VM.
+1. You should already be connected, but if not, use the VScode Terminal and SSH to the NGINX Plus VM.

     ```bash
     ssh nplus